The Plantin Moretus Museum, Antwerp, Belgium

 Another missal, this one printed by Christophe Plantin in 1572.

 Obviously, there’s a lot of history here, contained not only in the wonderfully preserved remnants of the techniques of printing, but also in the books they chose to publish.
 There were, of course, piles of religious works such as the Bible and the writing of theologians such as Augustine and Thomas Aquinas.
-Many of these were illustrated by the greatest artists of the Renaissance and Baroque periods, including the above mentioned Peter Paul Rubens and Pieter Bruegel the Elder.
+Many of these were illustrated by the greatest artists of the Renaissance and Baroque periods, including the above mentioned old masters Peter Paul Rubens and Pieter Bruegel the Elder.

 But Plantin and Moretus were also instrumental in publishing–and keeping alive–classical works such as those of Cicero, Ovid and Horace.